 The “A” and “v” stand for “Aperture value” meaning the camera will not let you control the value of the aperture.

 Personally, I use aperture priority about 80% of the time.
 This is a great go to mode for everyday photography.
 It’s by far the best first way to get out of auto mode.
+And its the only way to get photos like the one above with all the wonderful background bokeh (depth of field blur).

 What’s an aperture and why do I care?